 David Gillespie is the Chief of Police of the Melbourne Police Department.
-The Deputy Chief of Police, Vincent A. Pryce, oversees day-to-day operations.
+The Deputy Chief of Police oversees day-to-day operations.
 There are four Commanders who oversee the Patrol, Criminal Investigations, Support Services, Special Operations divisions.
 Melbourne Police Department Organizational Chart

 The department has 169 Sworn Officers, 67 Non-Sworn Civilian Personnel and 23 Part-Time Crossing Guards.